 The Consumer Credit Act 1974 is a UK Act and therefore falls under the auspices of the Westminster Parliament.

-On 1st April 2014, the Financial Conduct Authority (FCA) LINK TO FCA BELOW formally the Financial Services Authority took over regulating consumer credit firms, which were previously regulated by the Office of Fair Trading
+On 1st April 2014, the Financial Conduct Authority (FCA), formerly the Financial Services Authority, took over the regulation of consumer credit firms, which were previously regulated by the Office of Fair Trading

 The continuation of an action is an order made by a sheriff to continue the case to another date.
 The debtor would need to make a personal request to the sheriff to have the case continued.
 This can be a helpful way for the debtor to gain time to come to some arrangement with the creditor.
 The case is still on the court agenda as this is only a temporary postponement.